 Which we’ve uploaded to Youtube!
 Enjoy!

-Do you have a favorite science experiment?
-Or a favorite Halloween activity or craft?
+Do you have a favorite Halloween science experiment?
+How about a favorite Halloween activity or craft?
+Check out this post featuring Halloween Activities for Preschoolers.

 Ha!
 This is a fun Halloween experiment!